NBR D class 0-6-0: Class D (J33)

-The class D (J33) engines were simply a continuation of the earlier Drummond D class engines, in which Holmes removed the toolbox from the rear of the tender, and designed a different (and non-sloping) fire grate.
-The Drummond D class engines were also changed to this type of fire grate when they were rebuilt.
+The Holmes class D (J33) were simply a continuation of the earlier Drummond type, in which the toolbox from the rear of the tender was removed and were given a different, non-sloping fire grate.
+The Drummond D class engines were modified as such when they were rebuilt.

 Owing to the close similarity, they were often identified colloquially as "Wee Drummonds", although the nickname properly belongs only to the J34 type.
 At a late stage in construction Holmes designed a new cab for the D class engines, although the bulk of the modified class D machines (J33) had already been built with Drummond cabs, just like the original class D engines (J34).
-Thus the machines with the Holmes style cabs simply became an interesting variation within the class.
-It is suggested (for example, by NBR historian John Thomas) that the drivers found the Holmes cabs more pleasant to work in, and less draughty.
+Thus the machines with the Holmes style cabs simply became another variation within the class.
+It was suggested (for example, by NBR historian John Thomas) that the drivers found the Holmes cabs more pleasant to work in, and less draughty.

-Like the original D class engines, the modified D class saw widespread service, not only on their intended work (light freight), but also on suburban passenger services, and sometimes even long-distance coal trains.
+Like the original D class engines, the modified D class saw widespread service not only on their intended work (light freight), but also on suburban passenger services, and sometimes even long-distance coal trains.
 The later members of the class were actually fitted with the Westinghouse brake apparatus from new, an indication of the intention to employ them on passenger services.
 Under the LNER they were gradually relegated to secondary roles such as station pilot or shunter.
-They were withdrawn between 1924 and 1932 with the exception of two engines (9159 and 9249) which survived considerably longer, both being withdrawn for scrap in 1938.
+They were withdrawn between 1924 and 1932 with the exception of two engines (9159 and 9249) which survived considerably longer, both being scrapped in 1938.